davidvarga/MBeautifier/README.md

 # MBeautifier

-MBeautifier is a lightweight M-Script based tool that can be usable to format Matlab M-Code directly in the Matlab Editor.
+MBeautifier is a lightweight M-Script based tool usable to format Matlab M-Code directly in the Matlab Editor.

 Main features